mackness/jest/docs/JestObjectAPI.md

       buzz: [],
     },
   });
-  // the original array is ignored and a new emtpy array is mocked expect(example.array.length).toEqual(0);
+  // the original array is ignored and a new emtpy array is mocked. expect(example.array.length).toEqual(0);
-  // a new copy of the original number expect(example.number).toEqual(123);
+  // a new copy of the original number. expect(example.number).toEqual(123);
-  // a new copy of the original string expect(example.string).toEqual('baz');
+  // a new copy of the original string. expect(example.string).toEqual('baz');
 });
 ```